Definition of single-use plastic products

 c) is ready to be consumed without further preparation such as frying, boiling or heating, including food containers used for fast food or other meals ready for immediate consumption, except beverage containers, plates and wrapping bags and wrappers containing food.

-It is a wrapping bag and foil if it:
+It is a packet or wrapper if it:

 a) is made of a flexible material

-b) contains food intended for immediate consumption from the wrapping bag or film without further preparation.
+b) containing food intended for immediate consumption from the packet or wrapper without any further preparation

 Beverage containers with a capacity of up to three litres which are used to contain liquids, e.g. beverage bottles, including their caps and lids.